sandialabs/sibl/xyfigure/README.md

 }
 ```

-Here is the output that will be shown to the screen:
+Here is the output that will be shown to the screen (your date and time stamp in the title will be different, to reflect when you created the image):

 ![min_spec](../io/xyfigure_example/min_spec.png)